jatron/aslattery19-jatron-sonjcl-2018/README.md

-# Instruction to run the server
+# Instructions to run the server

 Enter the following commands in your terminal